Ask our AI-chatbot

 Project account reports for SkatteFUNN projects

-It is important that project account reports are kept on an ongoing basis to document the expenses in the project.
-Timesheets must be signed at least every quarter of a year.
+It is important that you keep a project account that documents the expenses during your project Timesheets must be signed at least every quarter of a year.
+The project budget must be separate from the operating budget of the company.

 The real costs count